-• Current population objectives are expressed as a desired number of elk counted, and typically include a range around that value (±20%).
+- Current population objectives are expressed as a desired number of elk counted, and typically include a range around that value (±20%).
 The range accounts for anticipated variability in elk counts among years.
-In this HD, should FWP maintain the current form of objective (point value with fixed range) or should FWP consider alternative population objective forms, like using the long-term average (five years, 10 years) ±20%, or some other approach to establish a population objective?

-• Elk populations are classified into objective status using annual or biennial survey data.
+In this HD, should FWP maintain the current form of objective (point value with fixed range) or should FWP consider alternative population objective forms, like using the long-term average (five years, 10 years) ±20%, or some other approach to establish a population objective? - Elk populations are classified into objective status using annual or biennial survey data.
 Because there is often variation among surveys, would it be more appropriate to use individual surveys or a three-year average of surveys to determine objective status for this HD or would you recommend some other approach?

 Local scale elk counts were provided along with questions.
-Questions had slight variations between HDs but generally included the following:
+Questions had slight variations between HDs but generally included the following (note, "###" and "XXX" represent numbers and words, respectively, that were unique to each HD):

-- The current population objective for HD XXX is ### (range ###-###).
+- The current population objective for HD XXX is ### (range ### ###).
 Do you think the current population objective level should be maintained, increased, or decreased?
 If increased or decreased, what should the new range be? - In HD XXX, there is a bull objective to maintain at least ##bulls: 100 cows.
 Should there be a bull objective in this HD?
 If so, is the current bull objective appropriate?
 If not, what should it be? - Are you satisfied with the current elk distribution in this HD?
 If not, would you suggest any specific objectives to address the distribution? - What else does the Elk Management Plan need to include for this HD?